salenju/react-demos/src/DiffConten-old.md

 Sam Ng
 Vice President
-Over 30 years of experience in the maritime industry and is a qualified captain Served in reputable international shipowner organizations such as BW and Chevron 10 years of management experience in a broker company
+Over 30 years of experience in the maritime industry and a qualified captain Served in reputable international shipowner organizations such as BW and Chevron 10 years of management experience in a broker company

 Liu Zhi
-Vice President Ship Supply, China
+Vice President, China
 Over 20 years of experience in marine engineering
 Rich experience in sales of shipbuilding equipment, spare parts as well as ship engine design A graduate of Dalian Maritime University